-- 3.2.22 There were several stands of M23b scattered throughout the survey area from north to south.
-The M23b sub-community was dominated by soft rush and was very wet underfoot.
+- 3.2.28 There were several stands of M23b scattered throughout the survey area.
+The M23b subcommunity was dominated by soft rush and was very wet underfoot.
 There was frequent marsh violet along with tormentil and marsh bedstraw Galium palustre.
 Creeping bent Agrostis stolonifera, star sedge, common sedge and common bent were all occasional.
-The moss layer was sparse, and lacked bog-mosses, but common haircap was occasional and locally abundant. - 3.2.23 M23b vegetation (Averis, et al., 2004) is considered to be potentially highly groundwater dependent.
-Therefore, as a precaution, stands of this vegetation are considered to be potential GWDTE (see Figure 7.7.2 within Volume 2 of the EIA Report).
+The moss layer was sparse, and lacked bog-mosses, but common haircap was occasional and locally abundant. - 3.2.29 M23b vegetation (Averis, et al., 2004) is considered to be potentially highly groundwater dependent.
+Therefore, as a precaution, stands of this vegetation are considered to be potential GWDTE (see Volume 2: Figure V1-7.7.2).